JRemitz/kubernetes-cris/PITCHME.md

 +++

 #### Container Runtime Interface (CRI)
+@snap[north]
+- Introduced in kubernetes 1.5
+- Incorporated into the Kubelet which runs on the Node
+- Leverages gRPC calls for common functions like stopping/starting containers, and other things
+@snapend

 @snap[south]
 ![CRI Overview](/src/img/cri_overview.png)
 @snapend

-- Introduced in kubernetes 1.5
-- Incorporated into the Kubelet which runs on the Node
-- Leverages gRPC calls for common functions like stopping/starting containers, and other things

 +++
 ### Glossary